Employer of Record

 Health Insurance

 Private medical insurance in Spain complements public healthcare services and is highly valued for its attractive tax treatment.
 While the public system covers basic needs, delays in testing and non-urgent surgeries can occur.
-Basic policies provide access to a network of healthcare providers, while comprehensive plans offer 80%-90% reimbursement for out-of-network expenses and include dental coverage.
+Basic policies provide access to a network of healthcare providers, while comprehensive plans offer wider reimbursement and may include dental coverage.

 Typical coverage includes